 The Situation in Virginia

 In 2017, Virginia can and should be the center of national political activity.
 The citizens of the Commonwealth will elect a Governor, Lieutenant Governor, and Attorney General.
 All 100 seats in our lower legislative body, the House of Delegates, will also be up for election.
-Yet the existence of these elections alone is not what intrigues us.
-It's also not the source of the tremendous opportunity we face.
+We're at the tail end of an extraordinary recruiting effort, and as we exit the primaries, the focus will be mass mobilization and statewide coordinated campaigning.